 I have a big problem with dry roasted peanuts.
-I love these things, but the powder or dust that they are coated with irritates my esophagus causing my LES to relax or not properly close.
+I love these things, but the powder or dust coating irritates my esophagus, causing my LES to relax or not correctly close.
 If I have a coke and a few handfuls of these dry roasted nuts within a few hours of going to sleep, I can almost guarantee that I will be woken an hour or so into my sleep with severe acid reflux.

 Keep a Food Diary

-Write down everything you eat and make a note of how you feel after.
+Write down everything you eat and note how you feel afterward.
 This will allow you to determine which foods cause you to have acid reflux symptoms.
 Include the time you ate, approximately how much you ate, and the time the symptom occurred.

 If you have Acid Reflux symptoms more than twice per week, it is time to visit your doctor.
 Heartburn is the key indicator in diagnosing Acid Reflux disease, especially if lifestyle changes, antacids, or acid-blocking medications help reduce these symptoms.